ChrisW-priv/PersonalVault/notes/Unit Vector.md

 [Vector](Vector.md) that defines space.

-Unit vectors are allways of length 1 and by [Linear combination](Linear%20combination.md) of them we can represent all vectors in space.
+Unit vectors are always of length 1 and by [Linear combination](Linear%20combination.md) of them we can represent all vectors in space.

 Unit vectors should be [Linearly independent](Linear%20dependence.md) to maximise a [Span of vector space](Span%20of%20vector%20space.md).